Trees & Shrubs:

 Plants in Containers: Use a slow-release fertilizer such as Osmocote, supplemented weekly with a water-soluble fertilizer, such as Monty’s Joy Juice, Jacks, or Neptune’s Organic Fish Emulsion.

-Landscape Plantings: Use Osmocote for annuals, perennials, grasses & roses.
+Landscape Plantings: Use Osmocote for annuals, perennials, grasses & roses, or go natural with Espoma Plant Tone & Rose Tone.
 Supplement this with water-soluble fertilizer.

 Mulching: Maintaining a 2” mulch layer on beds reduces weeds, maintains moisture & protects plants.
 Top-dress as needed.
 Don’t allow mulch to build up on plant stems or trunks & avoid mulching with rock, color-dyed or rubber mulches.